Aidzillafont/Aidzillafont.github.io/_posts/2022-04-18-Student-Performance-Analysis.md

 ![png](/assets/img/Student_Performance_Analysis_files/Student_Performance_Analysis_10_4.png)

-The above plots vizualize the spread of scores for each subject across each variable.
-As we can see here even though we observerd different means there is a lot of overlap.
+The above plots visualize the spread of scores for each subject across each variable.
+As we can see here even though we observed different means there is a lot of overlap.
 This suggests that given you may have features that should reduce your score you can over come it.

 However if you have every thing against you or everything for you this does seem to have a clear indication of performance. below we can see results of the students with the worst set of features vs those with the best.
 Here you can see a clear separation